Salt Lake County Treasurer

 This is a suggested date for the final approval of the certified and proposed tax rates for each taxing entity.
 Once approved, the USTC sends official notice of the approval to the County Auditors.

-By this date the official property tax notices for amounts due must be mailed to property owners by this date.
+The official property tax notices for amounts due must be mailed to property owners by this date.
 Also, regarding next year's taxes all the different entities that provide taxpayer services (water, sewer, flood control, etc.) who are on a fiscal calendar year like Salt Lake County, schedule budget hearings for taxpayers to attend and provide input.
 These scheduled budget hearings are listed on the back of the official tax notice and typically occur in early December before the budgets are approved at the end of that month.

 Treasurer collects payments of current year real property taxes.